-The 10 Meal Plan costs $2,680 per semester and includes 200 Blazer Bucks and 3 meal exchanges at The Blazer.
+The 10 Meal Plan costs $2,680 per semester and includes 200 Blazer Bucks for the semester and 3 meal exchanges per week at The Blazer.

 The Commuter meal

-plan costs $825 per semester and includes 50 block, $400 in Blazer Bucks, and unlimited meal exchanges.
+plan costs $825 per semester and includes 50 block, $400 in Blazer Bucks for the semester, and unlimited meal exchanges.
 Only residents in Duplexes/Language Houses and Honors

 Housing/Marx Center may waive a meal plan or select a Commuter Meal Plan, and

 All 2017-2018 residents must complete

 their housing and food service contract within Self Service between March 27 and

 legally-binding agreement between the student and the College; students not

 required to be residents who are tentative about living in Hood College housing

 must not enter into a housing contract until they are certain.
 Click here to access the Housing and Food Service Contract 2017-2018.